Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] C and D only.
 - [ ] D, E, and F only.

 ### This question is part of a series of questions that present the same scenario.
 Each question in the series contains a unique solution that might meet the stated goals.
 Some question sets might have more than one correct solution, while others might not have a correct solution.
 After you answer a question in this section, you will NOT be able to return to it.
 As a result, these questions will not appear in the review screen.
-Your network contains an Active Directory Domain Services
+Your network contains an Active Directory Domain Services.

 - [ ] Yes.
 - [x] No.